shield02/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 * 15-groups -script that lists the number of records with the same score in the table second_table of the current database
 * 16-no_link - script that lists all records of the table second_table of the current database
 * 100-move_to_utf8 - script that converts hbtn_0c_0 database to UTF8
+* 101-avg_temperatures - import a dummy script into the database